 - Q3.
 What quarantine protocols are personnel subject to if they arrive through Incheon International Airport?

 As per the Korean Ministry of Foreign Affairs, everyone arriving to Korea from abroad is subject to a mandatory quarantine.
 USFK-affiliated personnel arriving at Incheon are subject to the same requirements as those arriving on the Patriot Express at Osan AB.
-Upon arrival they will process through customs and then be escorted to the 19th Expeditionary Sustainment Command representative on duty at the airport.
-They will be tested upon arrival to the designated US Army post.
+Upon arrival, travelers will process through customs and then be escorted to the Eighth Army representative on duty at the airport.
+All inbound travelers will be tested upon arrival to the designated US Army post.

 - Q4.
 Are family members subject to quarantine?

 Yes, family members are also subject to quarantine upon arrival as per the Republic of Korea and USFK policy.